19 Kitchen Styles: Tried & True Classics to Choose From

 When you think of the Asian kitchen style, don't think of historical decor you might have seen in movies.
 This is as modern as it gets with an extremely efficient use of space that is the hallmark of many Asian cultures.

-What you'll find is a lot of natural materials still in their raw state, such as unstained wood and granite or marble that, of course, has a polished surface for the countertops but many portions that are unpolished and rough.
+What you'll find is a lot of natural materials still in their raw state, such as unstained wood, types of granite countertops, or marble that, of course, has a polished surface for the countertops but many portions that are unpolished and rough.

 You'll see lots of straight lines and 90 degree angles, but also plenty of accent curves that really pop out when juxtaposed against the rest, which is very deliberate in its layout.